CLARIAH/clariah-plus/requirements/software-metadata-requirements.md

 * **TODO: This is still an [ongoing discussion](https://github.com/CLARIAH/clariah-plus/issues/92)**

-### 12. Software as a service endpoints *MUST* provide metadata
+### 14. Software as a service endpoints *MUST* provide metadata

-Software as a service *MUST* provide some metadata through an endpoint, at least a name, description, and provider (see point 11).
+Software as a service *MUST* provide some metadata through an endpoint, at least a name, description, and provider (see point 19 of the [software requirements](software-requirements.md)).
 The metadata needs not be as extensive as provided at the source code level, as by definition each service is associated with some source code from which it derives most metadata.
 The registration in the tool source registry (see point 2) is what links these two.

-An endpoint with metadata *MUST* be publicly available with authentication barriers.
+An endpoint with metadata *MUST* be publicly available without authentication barriers.

 Specifying service metadata can be done in a variety of ways, in alignment with existing industry standards: